SteveBarnett/human-centred/_posts/2022-12-12-more-accessible-headings.md

 - search engines to figure out what’s on the page;
 - screen reader users to hear what’s on the page, and to jump to a section of the page;
-- sighted users who visually scanning a page.
+- sighted users who are visually scanning a page.

 ## 1. Plan out our headings